We have all heard how great breast milk is for our babies. Breastfeeding has been proven to give the baby a whole slew of benefits.

-The milk in the picture to the left is regular “mature” breast milk, which is a yellow-white liquid and will even change within one feeding.
-Thinner in the beginning, and fattier and thicker as the breast is emptied (the so called hind milk).
+The milk in the picture is regular “mature” breast milk, which is a yellow-white liquid and will even change within one feeding.
+Thinner in the beginning, and fattier and thicker as the breast is emptied (the so-called hindmilk).

-Below you’ll learn a bit of what you are feeding your baby when nursing.
+Below you’ll learn about the most important components of breast milk so you know what you are feeding your baby when nursing.

 Proteins that promote health

-Lysozyme, which is an antimicrobial enzyme, is found in mother’s milk, but not in formula.
+Lysozyme, an antimicrobial enzyme, is found in mother’s milk but not in formula.
 This substance has an important effect on which type of bacteria can survive in the intestinal tract.
-Interestingly, the level of lysozyme in the breast milk is not affected by what mom eats – probably because it is so important for the baby.
+Interestingly, the level of Lysozyme in breast milk is not affected by what mom eats – probably because it is so vital for the baby.
 There is no or very little Lysozyme in formula.

-The bifidus factor in human milk supports the growth of Lactobacillaceae, which are beneficial bacteria that protects the baby against harmful bacteria and parasites.
-In fact, there is a huge difference between the bacteria found in the guts of breast- and formula-fed infants.
-Breast-fed babies have a level of lactobacillus that is as much as ten times greater than that of formula-fed infants.
+The Bifidus factor in human milk supports the growth of Lactobacillaceae, which are beneficial bacteria that protect the baby against harmful bacteria and parasites.
+There is a difference between the bacteria found in the guts of the breast- and formula-fed infants.
+Breastfed babies have a level of lactobacillus that is much higher than that of formula-fed infants.

 Immunoglobulins for disease protection

-Breast milk is also rich in immunoglobins, and while formula does contain these, it’s not the same kinds which are found in human milk.
+Breast milk is also rich in immunoglobulins, and while formula does contain these, it’s not the same kind as those found in human milk.

-One important type of immoglubin is called secretory immunoglobulin A (sIgA) and has the ability to bind to foreign substances (including harmful bacteria) so they can be eliminated from the body. sIgA particularly protects the throat, nose and ears as well as the gastrointestinal tract.
+One important type of immunoglobulin is called secretory immunoglobulin A (sIgA).
+It has the ability to bind to foreign substances (including harmful bacteria), so they can be eliminated from the body. sIgA particularly protects the throat, nose, and ears as well as the gastrointestinal tract.

 Colostrum, the thicker milk that a mother’s body produces in the first few days, is especially high in sIgA.